Spockgaard/Spockgaard/README.md

 - 👋 Hi, I’m @Spockgaard
-- ✨ I have a degree in Physics and am currently learning Data Science.
+- ✨ I have a degree in Physics
 - 🌱 and am currently learning Data Science